port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Jira/change-status-of-jira-ticket.md

 ## Port Configuration

-1. On the [self-service](https://app.getport.io/self-serve) page, create the Port action against the `Repository` blueprint.
+On the [self-service](https://app.getport.io/self-serve) page, create the Port action against the `Jira Issue` blueprint.
 This will trigger the GitHub workflow.

 <details>
 <summary><b>Change status of a Jira ticket (Click to expand)</b></summary>